Tips to help seniors and caregivers have happier holidays

 In addition to bringing joy, the holiday season can also bring challenges, particularly for older adults and their caregivers.
-Erin Emery, PhD, a clinical psychologist who specializes in geriatric issues, talked about these issues — and strategies for dealing with them.

 Older adults, like younger adults, focus on families around the holidays, so any losses in the family often come to the forefront.
 And older adults, by virtue of having lived longer, are more likely to have experienced losses.

 Also, holidays are lonely times for many people, particularly for older adults who may not live near their families, because it often feels like it should be a time when family should be around.
 Many people reason that if they feel alone, going out and seeing other families together will make them feel lonelier, so they might as well stay home.

 But that can actually make you feel more isolated and lonely.
 Instead, it's better to work on scheduling time with other people or activities you enjoy.